-A total of \$659,000 was expended and/or encumbered to pay attorney's fees and related expenses to outside counsel representing trial courts primarily in labor arbitrations and proceedings before the Public Employment Relations Board (PERB).
+A total of \$680,000 was expensed to pay attorney's fees and related expenses to outside counsel representing trial courts primarily in labor arbitrations and proceedings before the Public Employment Relations Board (PERB).
 The Judicial Council established the Trial Court Transactional Assistance Program in July 2001 as a means by which the Legal Services office could provide legal assistance to the trial courts on transactional matters through outside counsel selected and managed by the office.
-The Judicial Council later expanded the scope of the program to include outside counsel fees and expenses to provide legal assistance to the trial courts and PERB proceedings.
+The Judicial Council later expanded the scope of the program to include outside counsel fees and expenses to provide legal assistance to the trial courts in other nonlitigation areas, such as labor arbitrations and PERB proceedings.